Presidency of Nelson Mandela: Lockerbie trial

 President Mandela took a particular interest in helping to resolve the long-running dispute between Gaddafi's Libya, on one hand, and the United States and UK on the other, over bringing to trial the two Libyans who were indicted in November 1991, and accused of bombing Pan Am Flight 103, which subsequently broke apart and fell to and near Lockerbie, Scotland, UK on 21 December 1988, with the loss of 270 lives.
 As early as 1992, Mandela informally approached US President George H. W. Bush with a proposal to have the two indicted Libyans tried in a third country.
 Bush reacted favourably to the proposal, as did President François Mitterrand of France and King Juan Carlos I of Spain.
 In November 1994 – six months after his election as president – Mandela formally proposed that South Africa should be the venue for the Pan Am Flight 103 bombing trial.

-However, UK Prime Minister John Major flatly rejected the idea, saying that the UK Government did not have confidence in foreign courts.
+However, UK Prime Minister John Major flatly rejected the idea, saying that the UK government did not have confidence in foreign courts.
 A further three years elapsed until Mandela's offer was repeated to Major's successor, Tony Blair, when Mandela visited London in July 1997.
 Later during the same year, at the 1997 Commonwealth Heads of Government Meeting (CHOGM) at Edinburgh in October 1997, Mandela warned:"No one nation should be complainant, prosecutor and judge."

 1998

 In South Africa's first post-apartheid military operation, acting president Mangosuthu Gatsha Buthelezi (who was South Africa's third in command after Nelson Mandela and Thabo Mbeki) ordered troops into Lesotho in September 1998 to protect the government of Prime Minister Pakalitha Mosisili.
 This came after a disputed election prompted fierce opposition threatening the unstable government.

 On his 80th birthday in 1998, Mandela married Graça Machel, the widow of former Mozambican president Samora Machel.
-She remains the first and only woman in history to have served as First Lady of two different countries.
+She remains the first and only woman in history to serve as First Lady of two countries.